“What’s going on, Andy? Is this what you want to do with your life? Sleep all day long and hang out with the Criterion brothers?” – Funny Farm

 Is that Nakatomi Tower in the background?

 A Fish Called Wanda – What if Monty Python® never broke up and did more movies?
 This is as close as you’re going to get to that dream.
-Fun and funny, and Kevin Kline absolutely steals the show (and an Oscar™) as Otto, a CIA hitman who quotes Nietzsche and believes “the central tenant of Buddhism is every man for himself”.
+Fun and funny, and Kevin Kline absolutely steals the show (and an Oscar™) as Otto, a CIA hitman who quotes Nietzsche and believes “the central tenet of Buddhism is every man for himself”.
 Who knew Buddhists were libertarians?
 John Cleese plays John Cleese, and Jamie Lee Curtis, sadly, stays mainly clothed.

 Vibes – Cyndi Lauper as a psychic stuck with also psychic Jeff Goldblum?
 Why not?
 The plot is odd and absurd, with Cyndi and Jeff travelling to the Andes.
 Yes.
 The movie involves all manner of silliness with the main focal point to set up odd situations where quirky-girl Lauper can bounce of straight-man Goldblum.
 Is it one of the best movies of Western Civilization?
 No. But it did make me laugh.